 Indian Health Service The Federal Health Program for American Indians and Alaska Natives

 American Indians and Alaska Natives (AI/AN) have the highest rates of type 2 diabetes in the United States.
-Once exclusively a disease of adults, type 2 diabetes is increasingly common among AI/AN youth, threatening the health, well-being, and quality of life of future generations.
 Diabetes prevention efforts are an urgent priority, as well as diabetes management to prevent complications.

 For three decades, the IHS has served as a leader in the fight against the diabetes epidemic in AI/AN communities, earning national and international recognition for diabetes quality improvement.
 Major accomplishments include developing monitoring systems of diabetes clinical care, such as the annual IHS Diabetes Care and Outcomes Audit, and creating diabetes surveillance systems for tracking diabetes prevalence and complications.
 The IHS Division of Diabetes Treatment and Prevention (DDTP) has also developed and mobilized an extensive network to conduct diabetes treatment and prevention programs and activities throughout the Indian health system.
 Given the limited resources available for diabetes care, the IHS focuses on applying scientifically proven methods to prevent the onset of diabetes and costly diabetes-related complications such as cardiovascular, eye, nerve, and kidney disease.

 Diabetes health outcomes have improved significantly in AI/AN communities since the inception of the SDPI.
-One of the most important improvements is a 10.8 percent decrease in the mean blood sugar level (A1C) of AI/ANs with diagnosed diabetes (see chart), a major achievement over 16 years.
-Decreases of this magnitude translate to an almost 40 percent reduction in diabetes-related complications.
+One of the most important improvements has been a 10 percent reduction in the average blood sugar level (A1C) of AI/ANs with diagnosed diabetes (see chart).
+Improved blood sugar control contributes to reductions in complications from diabetes.

 The IHS continues to strengthen its diabetes infrastructure at the Headquarters and Area office levels to maintain and improve diabetes surveillance, technical assistance, provider networks, and clinical monitoring, as well as promoting culturally sensitive prevention and treatment programs.